Address: 196 Bridport St, Albert Park VIC 3206

 It’s like a time warp.

-We’re like a country town but within the city limits & bay.
+We’re like a country town but within the city limits.

-And everyone that comes in is trying to make it easier for themselves.
-They don’t have to jump in the car, open the roller door, go to the shop etc. People in the area usually walk past, say good morning and – if they don’t have the money – the response might be, “don’t worry about it.”
+Customers don’t have to jump in the car, open the roller door and go to the shop.
+It’s usually people in the area who walk past, say good morning and – if they don’t have the money – the response might be, “don’t worry about it.”

 “Take it and pay us tomorrow.”

-And a lot of people have us in the back of their minds because there’s a real relationship between the customers and shop owners.
+A lot of people have us in the back of their minds because there’s a real relationship between us and the customers.
 In business, you do one good thing and they tell one person.

 We want to keep that village feel, so we try to make Bisbas Hardware a community based shop.